lni/dragonboat/doc/storage.md

 ## Important Notice ##

 * RocksDB is the only recommended storage option for production purposes.
-* We don't provide data migration tool for moving your RocksDB bsased Raft logs to LevelDB formats, or vice versa.
+* We don't provide data migration tool for moving your RocksDB based Raft logs to LevelDB formats, or vice versa.
 * When you are not sure which one to choose - always use RocksDB.

 ## RocksDB ##

 RocksDB is the default storage option for Dragonboat.
 It is recommended to use RocksDB for any production purposes.

-When using RocksDB for storage, you need to install RocksDB first, see the [Getting Started](http://github.com/lni/dragonboat/README.md) section of the README.md for details.
-You will also need to set the CGO_CFLAGS and CGO_LDFLAGS environmental variables to point to your RocksDB installation location when building your own applications, see [README.md](http://github.com/lni/dragonboat/README.md) for details.
+When using RocksDB for storage, you need to install RocksDB first, see the [Getting Started](https://github.com/lni/dragonboat/blob/master/README.md) section of the README.md for details.
+You will also need to set the CGO_CFLAGS and CGO_LDFLAGS environmental variables to point to your RocksDB installation location when building your own applications, see [README.md](https://github.com/lni/dragonboat/blob/master/README.md) for details.

 ## LevelDB ##